lucianoayres/food-delivery-api/README.md

 <h2 align="center">Proof of Concept (POC) for Delivery API in Node.JS</h2>

-Project created to study the fundamentals of a food delivery API created with Node.JS and Express framework.
+Project created to study the fundamentals of a food delivery API created with [Node.js](https://nodejs.org) and [Express framework](https://expressjs.com/).

 ## Features